-2018 trends for hardwood floors – 11 Trends to watch
+2018 trends for hardwood floors – 11 popular styles you won’t want to miss

 Hardwood flooring continues to grow in popularity, and it is by far the preferred flooring type for homes.
 Ironically, this is followed by all sorts of products trying to mimic the look of hardwood flooring, regardless of whether it’s porcelain tile that looks like wood, engineered wood planks (e.g. Coretec Plus) or a whole slew of other knock-offs.